gurditsingh/hydeout/_posts/test.md

 ## Let's examine the zipwithindex

  - **zipwithindex :** Spark dataframe add unique number is very common requirement especially if you are working on ELT in Spark.
-You can use monotonically_increasing_id method to generate long number which is monotonically increasing and unique, but not consecutive.
+You can use zipwithindex method to generate long number.